-A Service Desk is a ticket management system which allows enterprises to implement strong and effective work-flows for internal and customer-facing support departments.
+Service Desk is a ticket management system that allows enterprises to implement strong and effective workflows for internal and customer-facing support departments.

-The Support Ticketing Management System (also called as Help Desk or Help Desk Ticketing System or Remote Help Desk Support System), enables MSPs (through administrators and help desk staff) to keep track of tickets raised by users, attend to them, reassign them to appropriate department or organizations, and generate reports and more.
+The Support Ticketing Management System (also called Service Desk or Help Desk Ticketing System or Remote Help Desk Support System), enables MSPs (though administrators and help desk staff) to keep track of tickets raised by users, attend to them, reassign them to appropriate department or organizations, and generate reports and more.

-ITarian Service Desk is a fully featured cloud-based ticket management system that is a part of ITarian - a complete, scalable central IT management platform that includes Remote Monitoring and Management (RMM), Service Desk, Patch Management, Mobile/Endpoint security management and other essential IT management tools for MSPs in a single, easily navigated console.
+ITarian is a fully-featured cloud-based ticket management system that is a part of ITarian - a complete, scalable central IT management platform that includes Remote Monitoring and Management (RMM), Service Desk, Patch Management, Mobile/Endpoint security management, and other essential IT management tools for MSPs in a single, easily navigated console.

-The ITarian Help Desk Ticketing System provides enterprises with a single point of contact for meeting communication needs of all departments- internal as well as customer facing.
-A company, its customers, employees, business partners all would converge at the Help Desk and a strong and effective workflow would thus be maintained.
+The ITarian Help Desk Ticketing System provides enterprises with a single point of contact for meeting the communication needs of all departments- internal as well as customer-facing.
+A company, its customers, employees, and business partners all would converge at the Help Desk and a strong and effective workflow would thus be maintained.

-MSPs will be able to gain real-time visibility as issues develop and generate detailed reports based on project timeline, assets, costs, ticket type and staffing.
-Further, MSPs will be able to easily define service level agreements and configure ticket due dates, warnings and billing to match.
-It also allows the administrators to set up auto-responders, knowledgebase articles, and automatically assign tickets to departments/staff based on specific criteria
+MSPs will be able to gain real-time visibility as issues develop and generate detailed reports based on a project timeline, assets, costs, ticket type, and staffing.
+Further, MSPs will be able to easily define service level agreements and configure ticket due dates, warnings, and billing to match.
+It also allows the administrators to set up auto-responder, knowledge base articles, and automatically assign tickets to departments/staff based on specific criteria

-Centralized Service Desk: A more cost-effective and efficient solution for ticket management, the centralized service desk helps manage larger volumes of tickets/calls with fewer staff members.
+2. Centralized Desk: A more cost-effective and efficient solution for ticket management, the centralized desk helps manage larger volumes of tickets/calls with fewer staff members.
 An enterprise that maintains local service desks will benefit by merging them into a centralized desk.

-Virtual Service Desk: This is the most commonly used type of service desk among enterprises, corporate and IT companies.
+3. Virtual Desk: This is the most commonly used type of service desk among enterprises, corporate, and IT companies.
 Through the Internet, a single, centralized Service Desk takes care of all tickets raised from all types of devices and entities in different geographical locations.
 The tickets can also be addressed and managed by personnel in various geographical locations.

 WHY DO YOU NEED SERVICE DESK SOFTWARE?

-Key Benefits & Capabilities of IT Service Desk
+Key Benefits & Capabilities of IT Service Desks

-Help Desk vs. Service Desk vs. ITSM: What's the Difference?
+Service Desk vs Help Desk.
+ITSM: What's the Difference?

 Hence, a "service desk" is a help desk developed in an ITIL mold, and help desks are frequently regarded to be old-fashioned compared to the more modern service desk.
 Narrowing down on this decision could be an outcome of ITIL-based marketing of ITSM tools, several other service-based ITSM offerings, or the very fact that the term "help desk" is just not present in ITIL publications.